 Rate negotiations that lead to cost savings

-Without Traxo, it's difficult to obtain the complete data, quickly, from multiple data sources
+Without a travel data aggregator, it's difficult to obtain the complete data that you need quickly, especially if multiple data sources are involved

 Opportunity to shift travelers to preferred suppliers for improved savings, duty of care, and other travel management benefits